What You Can Do with a Degree in Geology

 Engineering geology is concerned with the stability of soil and rocks in a host of civil engineering, mining, and petroleum situations.
 Lower level geotechnical work often involves soil sampling and assessment of new construction sites.
 Higher level work involves the application of rock mechanics, geomorphology, and various engineering principles to the construction of road cuts, bridges, dams, locks, dikes, and major buildings.
 Wikipedia has nice pages devoted to geotechnical engineering and engineering geology (under “Geoprofessions”).
 One time-honored way to become an engineering geologist is to excel at structural geology and geomorphology and then simply get an entry-level job in the field.
 Hands-on work on field projects under the guidance of a senior environmental geologist is excellent training!
 Or you can go on to get at least a master's degree in engineering geology and start out in the professional world with sharper skills and a higher-level position.
 The Army Corps of Engineers has their own guide to career development for geotechical engineers.
-Graduate schools that include an engineering graduate program include (in no particular order) Portland State University, University of Nevada--Reno, Colorado School of Mines, South Dakota School of Mines, Missouri University of Science and Technology, and the University of Texas at Austin.
+Graduate schools that include an engineering graduate program include (in no particular order) Portland State University, University of Nevada--Reno, Colorado School of Mines, South Dakota School of Mines, Missouri University of Science and Technology, the University of Mississippi, and the University of Texas at Austin.

 Government and Nonprofit Careers